corenzan/bbdb/README.md

 ]
 ```

+The `compact` parameter exclude items with a blank `code` field.
 Optionally you can omit the `q` parameter to get a full list of all banks.

 ## API